katalin2003/tampermonkey-TG/README.md

 * ####[NBR_xenFoogle-dark.js](https://github.com/katalin2003/tampermonkey-TG/blob/master/scripts/themes/NBR_xenFoogle-dark.js):
 **a dark theme for http://notebookreview.com based on the NBR_xenFoogle theme**
  * **WARNING**: still in early stage so you'll definitely won't want to use it yet but check back soon.
-Or if you want to help me improve it, fork it and submit pull requests.
+Or if you want to help me improve it, fork it and submit pull requests